 OAT CAKES WITH SMOKED SALMON

-Slivers of cold smoked salmon, draped over a handmade oat cracker, with a dab of crème fraiche or sour cream and a sprig of dill, makes a hearty starter.
+Slivers of smoked salmon, on a handmade oat cracker, with a dab of crème fraiche or sour cream and a sprig of dill, makes a hearty starter.
 If you need to save time, you can find imported oatcake crackers from companies like Walkers in local supermarkets.

 8 oz. cold smoked salmon (lox)